Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 - QA Engenieer - Bura Viviana Mariam.

 #### 1.1.2 Entry criteria defined
-- functional specifications are defined;
+- Functional specifications are defined;
-- roles needed for the project are allocated;
+- Roles needed for the project are allocated;
-- initial project risks were detected and mitigated
+- Initial project risks were detected and mitigated
 - Hardware and software configuration is established.
 - Input data is identified and prepared.
 - Authentication sessions and permissions are configured according to requirements.